saadmirza-x/Four-way-Density-Based-Traffic-Control-System/README.md

 Communication Protocol
 I2C was used for Master-Slave communication.
 SDA carries the data and SCL keeps both Arduinos synchronized on timing.

+Result
+1st Position — IF Lab, Faculty of Electrical Engineering(FEE) at GIKI.